Orcas are Dying, But a New River Restoration Plan Could Save Them

 - Challenging flood plain development.
 This type of development eliminates a lot of habitat for salmon and therefore the prey of orcas.
 We've also worked to minimize toxic runoff from highways.

 - Banning pesticides and other chemicals like flame retardants.
 These chemicals are persistent and bioaccumulative, and their use should be limited along salmon streams.
 As with so many toxic chemicals, flame retardants and nerve gas pesticides are harmful to both people and orcas.
 In fact, late last year, NOAA found that chlorpyrifos is likely to jeopardize the survival and recovery of Puget Sound chinook and by extension, of the orcas who feed on the chinook.

 - Opposing the TransMountain pipeline.
 One of the biggest threats to the orcas would be a catastrophic oil spill and yet Canada is poised to increase dramatically the shipments of tar sands through the Salish Sea.
 We represent several Salish Sea Tribes in opposing the Transmountain pipeline and seeking navigational safeguards, equivalent to the rules of the road, to reduce oil spill risks.

 The situation has become urgent.
 We are redoubling our efforts and looking for ways to reduce vessel noise that interrupts feeding and to rebuild other Chinook salmon runs.; When the three pods return here in the summer, they do a ritual where they line up by pod and welcome each other.
 That is when the scientists do the annual census.
 While this ritual has brought joy to so many over the years, we now await the count in fear that another whale has not made it back.
 We are committed to doing everything we can to avoid another act of excruciating grieving like what we have witnessed this year.

-(Editor’s note: This piece was adapted from a podcast interview with Patti Goldman in 2011.)
+This blog was originally published August 2, 2018.
+It was adapted from a podcast interview with Patti Goldman in 2011.